sraisty/job-search-app/README.md

 A modern full-stack application that aggregates job listings from multiple sources, including Adzuna and GoRemote, and lets users search them via a single, intuitive interface.

-You can use a live version of this application at [https://sueraisty.com/job-search-app](https://sueraisty.com/job-search-app)
+You can use a live version of this application at [https://sueraisty.com/job-search-app](https://sueraisty.com/job-search-app).
+No login is necessary.

 ![Job Search App Screenshot](https://placeholder-for-screenshot.com)